 The Ancients, hosted by historian Tristan Hughes, is dedicated to discussing our distant past.
 Historians and archaeologists join Tristan to discuss specific themes from antiquity, from Neolithic Britain to the Fall of Rome.

 Professor Suzannah Lipscomb presents Not Just the Tudors.
 Together with expert interviewees, she covers the sweeping range of the early modern period: everything from the Aztecs to witches, Velázquez to Shakespeare, Mughal India to the Mayflower.

-Gone Medieval is hosted by archaeologist Cat Jarman and historian Matt Lewis, who shine a light on one of the most fascinating yet misunderstood periods of history: the Middle Ages.
+Gone Medieval is hosted by historians Matt Lewis and Eleanor Janega, who shine a light on one of the most fascinating yet misunderstood periods of history: the Middle Ages.
 In each episode, experts lead listeners beneath the skin of captivating stories to uncover new insights.

 In Betwixt the Sheets join historian, Kate Lister as she unashamedly roots around the topics which seem to have been skipped in history class.
 Everything from landmark LGBTQ+ court cases, to political scandal, to downright bizarre medieval cures for impotence.

 In American History Hit, join Don Wildman twice a week for your hit of American history, as he explores the past to help us understand the United States of today.
 We’ll hear how codebreakers uncovered secret Japanese plans for the Battle of Midway, visit Chief Powhatan as he prepares for war with the British, see Walt Disney accuse his former colleagues of being communists, and uncover the dark history that lies beneath Central Park.